Quiet Leadership: How to Be a Successful Introverted Leader

 Abraham Lincoln

-The 16th president is another great introverted leader in history that was known for his quietness.
+The 16th president is another great introverted leader in history who was known for his quietness.

 Hillary Clinton